HopeTechDev/Programming-Assignment-4/README.md

 ]
 ```

-Filters the instru DataFrame to find specific students based on three conditions.
+- Filters the instru DataFrame to find specific students based on three conditions.

+a.
 Condition 1: instru['Electronics'] > 70 → selects students with Electronics scores above 70.

+b.
 Condition 2: instru['Hometown'] == 'Luzon' → limits results to students from Luzon.

+d.
 Condition 3: instru['Track'] == 'Instrumentation' → focuses only on those in the Instrumentation track.

+e.
 Final Output Columns: Only shows 'Name', 'GEAS', and 'Electronics' in the result.

-### 01.b
+### 01.b ECE BOARD EXAM PROBLEM

 ```python
 Mindy = pd.DataFrame(boards, columns=['Name','Gender','Track','Math','Electronics','GEAS','Communication','Hometown']) # set the data frame in order for it to only show Name, Track, Electronics